 If you have been faced with medical bills and time spent away from work as a result of your injuries, you should not hesitate to get in touch with the Chicago product liability attorneys at Duncan Law Group as soon as possible.
-Our Chicago law firm can put more than a decade of experience to work for you, so you can rest assured that your future will be in competent hands when you turn to us for help.
+Our Chicago personal injury law firm can put more than a decade of experience to work for you, so you can rest assured that your future will be in competent hands when you turn to us for help.
 If you lost a loved one due to a defective consumer product, we can also help by exploring a wrongful death lawsuit.